The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Experimental Methods and Supplementary Results

 \subsubsection{Analysis of Bias and Variance}

-Figure~\ref{fig:jrf-bias-decomposition} decompose the bias of four Bayesian model variants into attraction and repulsion.
-Both attractive and repulsive components point away from 0 and 1.
-Both are needed to account for the overall distortion, as both prior and encoding need to be nonuniform to achieve good model fit.

-Figures \ref{fig:jrf-bias-perSubject} and \ref{fig:jrf-var-perSubject} show the per-subject bias and variance, respectively, providing a more detailed view of the group-level results presented in the main text (Figure~\ref{fig:jrf-bias-var-dcv}).
+Figures \ref{fig:jrf-bias-perSubject} and \ref{fig:jrf-var-perSubject} show the per-subject bias and variance, respectively, providing a more detailed view of the group-level results presented in Figure~\ref{fig:jrf-bias-var}.
 The methods used to calculate these quantities are detailed in Appendix~\ref{app:methods-bias-var}.

 The per-subject plots confirm the main findings.
 For bias, both the Bayesian model and the BLO model capture the bis pattern of the non-parametric estimates.
 The key divergence appears in the response variability.
 Figure~\ref{fig:jrf-var-perSubject} clearly shows that while our Bayesian model captures subject-level variability, the BLO model consistently fails to model the dip at $p=0.5$.